lawrennd/old_talks/_ai/intellectual-debt-and-the-death-of-the-programmer.md

 isn't policy, but it becomes the de facto approach because leaders learn that if Lancelot doesn't approve the change then the system fails.
-Lancelot becomes a bottleneck for change, overloaded and eventually loses track where the system is.}
+Lancelot becomes a bottleneck for change, overloaded and eventually loses track of where the system is.}

 \subsection{Adding Data}